feathr-ai/feathr/docs/how-to-guides/manage-library-spark-platform.md

 ## Manage libraries for Azure Databricks

-Similarly to install an external library from PyPi, Maven or private packages, you can follow the official [databricks documentation](https://learn.microsoft.com/en-us/azure/databricks/libraries/cluster-libraries)
+Similarly to install an external library from PyPi, Maven or private packages on databricks you can follow the official [databricks documentation](https://learn.microsoft.com/en-us/azure/databricks/libraries/cluster-libraries)

+Note: There is currently a known issue with using azure.cosmos.spark package on databricks.
+Somehow this dependency is not resolving correctly on databricks when packaged through gradle and results in ClassNotFound error.
+To mitigate this issue, please install the azure.cosmos.spark package directly from [maven central](https://mvnrepository.com/artifact/com.azure.cosmos.spark/azure-cosmos-spark_3-1_2-12) following the above steps.